OpenGATE/GateTools/readme.md

+Provides Python tools useful for [GATE](https://github.com/OpenGATE/Gate/) simulations.

 Install with : `pip install gatetools`

-This module provides Python tools useful for [GATE](https://github.com/OpenGATE/Gate/) simulation.

 Current list of command line tools.
 Use the flag `-h` to get print the help of each tool.